cedx/free-mobile.js/README.md

 ```

 ## Usage
-This package has an API based on [Observables](http://reactivex.io/intro.html).

 It provides a single class, `Client`, which allow to send messages to your mobile phone by using the `sendMessage()` method:

 ```javascript